JAR Data and Code Sharing Policy

 • Every pipeline step produces a per-script log in the SAS-log style — every command echoed, output interleaved, plain text.
 R steps go through batch_run() (an R CMD BATCH wrapper in utils.R); Python steps go through an equivalent batch_run() in utils.py that subprocesses through an AST-based echo wrapper; Stata’s native log using and SAS’s native proc printto produce the same shape.
 All four supported languages emit visually consistent logs.

-• The 005-data-provenance.{R,py} step exports sample-identifiers.{parquet,csv} (gvkey, permno, rdq, datadate, fyearq, fqtr) and prints SHA256 hashes for every raw, derived, and output file.
+• The 005-data-provenance.{R,py} step exports sample-identifiers.{parquet,csv} (gvkey, permno, rdq, datadate, fyearq, fqtr) into the template’s provenance/ folder and prints SHA256 hashes for every raw, derived, and output file.
 That step’s own .Rout / .log is the project’s content-addressed provenance record.
+The data files are gitignored by default so the template stays clean as it is passed around; submitters force-add the artifacts they want to ship with git add -f provenance/sample-identifiers.csv.